IRCVLab/ircvlab.github.io/_pages/team/jaehoon-ahn.md

 github: ssdkswogns
 scholar:
 orcid:
-image: /images/members/jaehoon.webp
+image: /images/members/jaehoon.jpg
 cv:
 permalink: /team/jaehoon-ahn
 ---

-Jaehoon Ahn is a M.S. degree student at the IRCV lab with interest in E2E planning, sensor fusion and vehicle data analysis.
+Jaehoon Ahn is a master's student at the IRCV Lab, with research interests in sensor fusion and learning-based driver behavior analysis using diverse in-vehicle data.

 #### Education